 The goal of these question is to document unintentional weight loss that has not been regained.
 In the first question, the participant is asked if s/he has lost 10 pounds in the past year.
 If the participant has not lost more than 10 pounds, record "No" and skip to question 4.
 If the participant reports s/he has lost about 10 or more pounds, the response should be coded as "Yes" and the interviewer should then ask "About how much lower is your weight now than a year ago?"
-This will provide an estimate of weight loss in whole numbers of ten or greater.
-Record response.
-The last question simply asks if the participant was trying to lose weight.
+This will provide an estimate of weight loss in whole numbers.
+Record response and go to question 3.
+If the response to question 1 is "unknown", go to question 3 to ask if the participant was trying to lose weight.